mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

         test_loss = 0
         correct_guesses = 0

 We'll begin the testing function by initializing the variables for the loss and total correct guesses.
-We'll be changing these throughout the function
+We'll be changing these throughout the function.

         with torch.no_grad():
             for images, labels in test_loader:

 We will now create a for loop that gets the images and labels from the testing dataloader.
-The images and labels will be in batches of 1000 as we set during the initialization.  **with torch.no_grad():** is a wrapper that will temporarily see all requires_grade flags (which we talked about earlier) to False.
+The images and labels will be in batches of 1000, which we set as parameters earlier.  **with torch.no_grad():** is a wrapper that will temporarily set all **requires_grad** flags (which we talked about earlier) to False.
 As we will not be computing gradients in our testing function, this will help speed it up and reduce memory usage.
 In general, use **with torch.no_grad():** when you don't need to compute gradients or backpropagate.
 This will almost always be used in testing functions.

     output = neural_net(images)